B03901108/gitUbu/readme.txt

      Hello, welcome to my git repository.
 This sub-directory is a test about git on Ubuntu OS.
-There are some files here, most of whom are .txt files containing greeting message and .cpp/.h files containing simple code segments in C++.
+There are some files here, most of which are .txt files containing greeting message and .cpp/.h files containing simple code segments in C++.

      All the files in "gitUbu" is available to everyone, so